ghoomfrog/silili/examples.md

 *ana iku!* — I'm bad! — I'm sorry!

-*wili!* — Wanted! — Please!
+*lupu!* — Wanted! — Please!

 *pinti kumu anta.* — Feeling with you. — I feel you.

 *linku ani nama!* — This language is good! — I like this language!

-*awa wika!* — Let the far be okay! — Goodbye!
+*awa sana!* — Let the far be okay! — Goodbye!

 ## Romance